 The credit quality distribution of the Company's AFS fixed-maturity investment portfolios, excluding short-term investments, are based on ratings from Moody's and alternate ratings sources, such as S&P or the best estimate of the ratings assigned by the Company, have been used for a small percentage of securities that are not rated by Moody's.
-As of March 31, 2020, the weighted average credit quality ratings and percentage of investment grade of the Company's AFS fixed-maturity investment portfolios, excluding short-term investments, are presented in the following table:
+As of June 30, 2020, the weighted average credit quality rating of the Company's AFS fixed-maturity investment portfolio, excluding short-term investments, was Aa and 97% of the investments were investment grade.